 EDIRA Statement

 The Nova Scotia College of Counselling Therapists is committed to the principles of Equity, Diversity, Inclusion, Reconciliation and Accessibility.
-Together, the EDIRA principles help create a welcoming, and inclusive environment in which everyone has equitable access to opportunities and services.
-They foster a regulatory approach that is representative of Nova Scotia’s diversity, and promote culturally aware, safe, and equitable treatment of the public we serve.
+Together, these EDIRA principles help us create a welcoming and inclusive environment in which everyone has equitable access to opportunities and services within the scope of our regulatory mandate.
+We foster a regulatory approach that strives to understand and reflect Nova Scotia’s diverse communities, and promote culturally aware, safe, and equitable treatment of the public we serve.

-NSCCT recognizes that equity-deserving groups, particularly those with significant cultural histories within Nova Scotia, have experienced health disparities, poorer health status, and valid distrust of the healthcare system and the institutions that govern professional practice.
-As the public-interest regulator for all counselling therapists in Nova Scotia, we exist to prevent harm to the public by scrupulously curating entry to the profession, and by providing a robust and fair response to public concerns and complaints about the care they receive from our registrants.
+NSCCT recognizes that equity-deserving groups, particularly those with significant cultural histories within Nova Scotia, have experienced health disparities, poorer health status, and have developed a valid distrust of the healthcare system.
+As the public-interest regulator for all counselling therapists in Nova Scotia, we strive to prevent harm to the public by setting and enforcing high standards for entry to the profession, and by providing fair, trauma-informed, and timely resolutions and responses to public concerns and complaints about the care they receive from our registrants.